-“Devilish Smartphones” and the “Stone-Cold” Internet: Implications of the Technology Addiction Trope in College Student Digital Literacy Narratives (Accepted for publication in December 2016 Computers and Composition)
+“Devilish Smartphones” and the “Stone-Cold” Internet: Implications of the Technology Addiction Trope in College Student Digital Literacy Narratives (published December 2016 Computers and Composition)

 Responding to danah boyd’s 2014 study, It’s Complicated, this article uses evidence from a sampling of 75 digital literacy narratives, produced within first-year composition courses, to show that college students often describe their embodied and virtual social experiences in bifurcated terms.
 Through analyzing a sample of digital literacy narratives using a corpus tool (VoyantTools), I captured word frequency and collocations to conclude that a significant percentage of undergraduate students in my sample largely differentiate their virtual and embodied activities in spite of the fact that ample evidence suggests that students move fluidly between online and offline spaces for both their school and social lives (Gee 2003, Vie 2008, Buck 2012).This article works through four case studies from this corpus to explore how the perceived differences between virtual and embodied interactions get described.
 Through the trope of digital “addiction,” virtual interactions become pathologized and problematically create a bifurcated perception that does not reflect what we know about how twenty-first century writers work (Hawisher and Selfe 2000).
 To demonstrate to students the complexity of digital literacy practices, this article concludes with a call to encourage instructors to model the fluidity of virtual and embodied interactions to undergraduate writing students.